Manuel83/cbpi-eventbus/README.md

-# CraftBeerPi Event Bus
+# CraftBeerPi Event Bus (BETA)

-This is an asyncio based event bus for Python 3.7
+This is an asyncio based event bus for Python 3.7.
+The bus is heart of [CraftBeerPI](http://www.craftbeerpi.com "CraftBeerPI") brewing controller.

 # Highlight